intere/generator-json-models/README.md

 My intent is to allow you to use this tool for personal and/or commercial purposes.

 ##Limitations
-* Currently this project doesn't handle nested object structures
-* Currently this project doesn't handle top level arrays
+* Currently this project doesn't handle arrays of arrays

 ##Why Java?
-    Q: Why would you ever create a tool that generates Objective-C code using Java?
+    Q: Why would you ever create a tool that generates Objective-C and Ruby code using Java?
     A: My primary competency is in Java, and it was quick and dirty to do.